 Finding the right exercises for weight loss can be difficult.
 Do you need to lift weights, do loads of cardio, or focus on one area at a time?
 It’s not always easy to know where to start.

-One big factor that can play into weight loss, though, is age.
-It's important to know what exercises are safe to do and which will be the most effective for your weight loss journey.
+However, one big factor that can play into weight loss is age.
+Therefore, it’s important to know what exercises are safe to do and which will be the most effective for your weight loss journey.

 We have put together some exercises for different age groups, both with and without equipment, to help you find the best place to start.